About · Engineering Story

 Most utility-scale farms treat cleaning as scheduled maintenance, a fixed monthly cost regardless of weather, season, or local soiling rate.
 The crews arrive.
 They scrub the whole array.
 The water tank empties.
 Nobody knows whether half those panels needed the visit.

-We were running cleaning crews ourselves when the patent first took shape.
+We spent time with cleaning crews in the field while the patent first took shape.
 The simplest insight in this whole company is that soiling is non-uniform.
 Cleaning, until now, has always been uniform.

-Our system inverts that.
+Our system is designed to invert that.
 The model decides per zone, per panel, per fluid, per pass.
 The boom does only what the model asks.
-The result is cleaner glass, smaller water bills, fewer cycles, and a software trail that proves it.
+The result is meant to be cleaner glass, smaller water bills, fewer cycles, and a software trail that proves it.

 What the patent covers